gardenlinux/gardenlinux/docs/02_operators/deployment/gcp-secureboot.md

 gcloud auth application-default login
 ```

-After that, the integration test container can be started like this.
+After that, the platform test container can be started like this.
 Make sure that you are in the Garden Linux repo while executing this command.
 ```
-sudo podman run -it --rm  -v `pwd`:/gardenlinux -v `pwd`/.build/:/build -v $HOME/.config:/root/.config -v $HOME/.ssh:/root/.ssh -v ~/config:/config  gardenlinux/integration-test:`bin/garden-version` bash
+sudo podman run -it --rm  -v `pwd`:/gardenlinux -v `pwd`/.build/:/build -v $HOME/.config:/root/.config -v $HOME/.ssh:/root/.ssh -v ~/config:/config  gardenlinux/platform-test:`bin/garden-version` bash
 ```

 As you can see, the current Garden Linux repo is mounted into the container (`/gardenlinux`).
 Moreover, it also gets access to the GCP credentials, the SSH directory and the previously created configuration (`~/config`).

 Once you executed the command, you should have access to the bash terminal within the container.
-From there, you can execute the integration test, which will create all required GCP resources for you.
+From there, you can execute the platform test, which will create all required GCP resources for you.
 Since we've set the `keep_running` parameter to `true`, the created resources will remain after the execution, so that we can access the instance via SSH for further testing afterwards.

 ```
 pytest --iaas=gcp --configfile=/config/gcp-secureboot.yaml